Moussaoui trial revisited on the eve of Sept. 11 anniversary

 Despite the difficulties in bringing Moussaoui to trial, Brinkema, Spencer and MacMahon all agreed that the case ultimately demonstrates the ability of the judicial system to bring the cases to conclusion, something that has yet to happen with bin al-Shibh or Mohammed, who remain at Guantanamo.

-“II’s amazing to me that the rest of the culprits in this case have not been brought to justice.,” Brinkema said.
+“It’s amazing to me that the rest of the culprits in this case have not been brought to justice.,” Brinkema said.

-Acting U.S. Attorney for the Eastern District of Virginia Raj, who moderated Thursday’s panel, called the Moussaoui prosecution “one of the most significant in our nation’s history.
+Acting U.S. Attorney for the Eastern District of Virginia Raj Parekh, who moderated Thursday’s panel, called the Moussaoui prosecution “one of the most significant in our nation’s history.

 “We are holding this event not only to share the lessons of the Moussaoui case, but also to recognize and reflect upon the role of the justice system in responding to the tragic events of Sept.
 11,” he said.